exercism/sml/docs/INSTALLATION.md

 # Installation

-We'll be using `PolyML` as our `SML` implementation.
+We'll be using `PolyML` as our `Standard ML` implementation.

+If you are using Windows you can download an installer from https://github.com/polyml/polyml/releases.
 General instructions for Linux/OS X/Free BSD can be found at https://github.com/polyml/polyml/blob/master/README.md.

 If you want to install from source, the process is pretty easy:
 ```